 Three middlemen, Carlo Gerosa, Guido Haschke, and Christian Michel, are accused of being the conduits for the bribes.
 To facilitate illegal transactions, these middlemen employed a sophisticated network of accounts and dummy corporations.

-The Italian Appeals Court specifically named former Indian Air Force chief Air Chief Marshal S. P. Tyagi as the likely recipient of USD 11 million in commissions, part of which were routed through three of his cousins.
-In conjunction with the corruption case, Indian authorities have also indicted a number of Tyagi’s family members and additional accomplices.
+The Italian Appeals Court specifically named former Indian Air Force Air Chief Marshal S. P. Tyagi as the likely recipient of USD 11 million in commissions, part of which were routed through three of his cousins.
+In conjunction with the corruption case, Indian authorities have also indicted several Tyagi’s family members and additional accomplices.

 The Indian government took action and terminated the contract with AgustaWestland in 2013 as a result of the major corruption allegations.
 As a result, the government was successful in recovering EUR 228 million that had already been paid to AgustaWestland for the three helicopters that were at that time delivered.